-While mouthguards are available from pharmacies, they usually fit poorly, are uncomfortable to wear, and don't last very long.
+While cheaper mouthguards are available from pharmacies, they usually fit poorly, are uncomfortable to wear, and don't last very long.

 SPLINTS FOR TEETH GRINDING

 Bruxism, or teeth grinding, is a common condition that can have devastating impacts on the health of teeth and the mouth.
 Bruxism most commonly occurs at night, while we are sleeping.
 It is often result of stress or anxiety and because it occurs unconsciously it is difficult to treat.